kenanwang/username.github.io/resume.md

 permalink: /resume/
 ---

-I chase hard problems and I keep asking "why".
+Chase hard problems.
+Keep asking "why".

-**Expert on users, customers and business strategy:** at Bearing developed product strategy focusing on "jobs-to-be-done", at Wikipedia rewrote roadmap based on quantitative and qualitative usage analysis
+**Driven to understand the whys (users, customers, strategy):** at Bearing developed product strategy to gain traction in a conservative industry, at Wikipedia rewrote roadmap based on quantitative and qualitative usage analysis

-**Technical:** at Hive Media Group coded a python proof of concept that used reinforcement learning to optimize ad settings
+**Technical:** at Hive Media Group coded a python proof of concept that used reinforcement learning to optimize ad settings, I can hold my own in discussions ranging from generative AI to multi-platform development

-**Leader with results:** at Bearing reduced customer complaints by improving product health, at Wikipedia increased usage on mobile
+**Leader who delivers results:** at Bearing reduced customer complaints by improving product health, at Wikipedia increased usage on mobile which was important to turning around the decline of active editors

 [See my Linkedin here.](www.linkedin.com/in/kenanwang)